MS Access As A Dev Tool

 Your Access developer near me has some great info for you about using Access efficiently.

 Scenario: A Las Vegas manufacturer needed tighter control of long-lead materials and work-order timing across planning, purchasing, production, and QA.
-A single-user file and scattered spreadsheets could not coordinate changes in real time.
-Teams chased updates, and shortages surfaced late.
-Leadership wanted one source of truth that could scale with demand.
+They were running a single file plus spreadsheets, so updates drifted and shortages were discovered late.
+The request was simple: one source of truth that still felt fast for daily use.